KGW Good Energy Campaign Leads the Race Against Climate Change

 In 2020, the State of Oregon set a goal to get 50,000 registered electric vehicles on the road by the end of the year.
 The state didn’t reach its goal, but that doesn’t mean the fight is over.

 Knowing that there is still work to be done, KGW, TEGNA’s affiliate in Portland, launched the Good Energy campaign to help increase the number of electric cars on the road in 2021.
 They started at home, becoming the first broadcast outlet to add an electric vehicle to its fleet.

 On the air, Good Energy explores the benefits of clean and renewable energy and supports local businesses that are committed to the fight against climate change.
 One of those local businesses is OnPoint Community Credit Union, which also sponsors the campaign.

-“By supporting the KGW Good Energy campaign, we can spread messages of sustainability while highlighting opportunities for our community to reduce their carbon footprint,” says Tory McVay, Chief Retail Officer & Marketing Executive at OnPoint.
-“Making the switch to a hybrid or electric vehicle, as well as installing solar panels, are just two ways to save our planet and save money.”
+“By supporting the KGW Good Energy campaign, we can spread sustainability messages while highlighting opportunities for our community to reduce their carbon footprint,” says Tory McVay, Chief Retail Officer & Marketing Executive at OnPoint.
+“Making the switch to a hybrid or electric vehicle and installing solar panels are just two ways to save our planet and save money.”